Descriptiveness

 Apple vs. APPLE – The Spectrum of Trademark Distinctiveness

 During a recent discussion with a non-lawyer about trademarks, I explained the so-called “spectrum of trademark distinctiveness” and used APPLE as an example of an arbitrary mark.
 The person responded, “Wait, you can trademark that?”.
-The question caught me off guard since I assumed everyone knew that APPLE was arguably the most valuable trademark in the world.
-Well, to paraphrase Ted Lasso, you know what they say when you assume?
-You make an "arse" out of you and me.
-So let’s go back to the basics.
-When creating a trademark for your brand, product, or service, it’s important to understand [...]
+The question caught me off guard since I assumed everyone knew that APPLE was arguably the most valuable trademark in […]

 As Generic as Apple Pie

 It’s Fourth of July Weekend!
 Or should I say, “Happy Birthday ‘Merica!”
 You probably already know you cannot register a generic term for a product or service.
 In other words, you cannot use a trademark registration to prevent others from using the term “apple pie” to refer to apple pie.
-But did you know that distinctive trademarks can become generic if they become too successful?
-Trademark owners can lose their rights if their trademarks become too commonly used.
-Have you ever had a headache and used ASPIRIN?
-Needed to go up a tall building and used the ESCALATOR?
-These marks, [...]
+But did you know that […]